 Most organizations use multiple clouds, each with its own security configurations.
 With each CSP having different configurations, this makes enforcing consistent security policies across all cloud environments more difficult for security personnel.
 Each security team must individually configure and maintain settings for each unintegrated CSP environment.
 Enforcement of consistent security policies requires deploying a comprehensive identity and data security platform capable of managing all of an organization’s multi-cloud deployments.

-Important AWS Security Best Practices
+Identity-Focused AWS Cloud Security Best Practices

 Due Diligence of Administrator Credentials